honzikv/kiv-ds-semester-proj/ex03/README.md

 # Cache coherence

-Currently, the system is not cache coherent because the changes introduced to any node are only propagated upwards.
+Currently, the system is not cache-coherent because the changes introduced to any node are only propagated upwards.
 For example, if we have root node `NODE-1` and put a key-value pair `hello-world` to `NODE-6` and `hello-mars` to `NODE-7`. `NODE-1` and `NODE-7` will return `mars` but `NODE-6` will return `world` since no one updated it.

 For this application we might want to make the cache eventually consistent - i.e. the system is going to be AP (available and partition tolerant).

-If we do not require strict consistency, the cache can (at some point) contain old values, and we can simply propagate new changes from the root node to all nodes periodically (e.g. every 5s or so).
-This could be a new endpoint of the node (something like `/synchronize`), that is only accessible to the root node to push all changes at once.
-The root node would then periodically POST this endpoint on all nodes.

-The main disvantage of this approach is that it is not very scalable - the more nodes we have, the more requests we need to make and the requests will contain large amounts of data.
+The root node could for example keep a list of all changes made in the last time interval and then periodically push them to all nodes.
+This can be easily achieved by creating a new endpoint on each of the nodes (something like `/synchronize`) which only the root node has access to and POSTs changes every N seconds.

+Alternatively, if the network is small we could also broadcast the changes to all nodes whenever a write operation happens.
+This can be either achieved by simply POSTing to all other nodes from one node or delegating parent to do it when POST or DELETE is called in their API.
+Unfortunately, this method is not very scalable and generates much more requests than periodic synchronization.